foosoftsrl/shipper/README.md

   path.config: "conf.d/{00-input.conf,10-filter.conf,20-output.conf}"
 ```

-Apart quirks / incomplete code / missing plugins the actual pipeline files follow the same syntax and semantic of logstash configuration files
+Apart quirks / incomplete code / missing plugins the actual pipeline files should follow the same syntax and semantic of logstash configuration files

+There are and there will be extensions to the syntax of logstash pipeline configuration files, which in our humble opinion is not expressive enough

 # Running